postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 with the trusted generation command; there is no historical Vite-transform fallback.

-The verified cache lives at `.cache/historical-images`. `prepare` reconstructs a complete previous output before incremental generation, covering additions, changes, acknowledged deletion, rename (delete+add), annual rollover, resume, and rollback without retaining a developer's ignored output.
+The verified cache lives at `.cache/historical-images`. `hydrate-generation` reconstructs a complete previous output before incremental generation, covering additions, changes, acknowledged deletion, rename (delete+add), annual rollover, resume, and rollback without retaining a developer's ignored output.
 Netlify's build plugin